 - It is associated with, and illustrative of, broad patterns of cultural, social, political, economic, or industrial history in the community, state, or nation.

 - It possesses the potential for providing information of a prehistoric or historic nature.

 Requirements for Historic Landmark Property

 Historic Landmark property is subject to the standard building and zoning code requirements.
-Demolition, lot-line changes and relocation require County Planning staff review.
-If a project requires a building permit, generally a review by the Historic Review Board of exterior alterations to existing buildings or new construction on the property is required based on Historic Preservation Section 707 of the Clackamas County Zoning Ordinance.
-A Historic Overlay Zone often enables a wider variety of usages for the property than is accommodated in the underlying zoning.
+Demolition, lot-line changes, and relocation require County Planning staff review.
+If a project requires a building permit, generally the Historic Review Board must review and approve exterior alterations to existing buildings or new construction on the property based on Historic Preservation Section 707 of the Clackamas County Zoning Ordinance.
+A Historic Overlay Zone often enables a wider variety of uses for the property than is allowed in the underlying zoning.